gbdev/pandocs/content/About.md

 This document, started in early 1995, is considered the single most comprehensive technical reference to Game Boy available to the public.
+It is targeted specifically at homebrew game developers, while https://gekkio.fi/files/gb-docs/gbctr.pdf is a more complete read for emulator developement.

 This is a new, experimental version of Pan Docs, mantained in the Markdown format.
 To learn more about the history and the mission of the project, check the [README](https://github.com/gbdev/pandocs#history).